MicrosoftDocs/mixed-reality/mrtk-docs/features/experimental/interactive-element.md

 A simplified centralized entry point to the MRTK input system.
 Contains state management methods, event management and the state setting logic for
 Core Interaction States.

-Interactive Element is an experimental Unity 2019.3 and up feature as it utilizes a feature new to Unity 2019.3: [Serialize Reference](https://docs.unity3d.com/ScriptReference/SerializeReference.html).
+Interactive Element is an experimental feature supported in Unity 2019.3 and up as it utilizes a capability new to Unity 2019.3: [Serialize Reference](https://docs.unity3d.com/ScriptReference/SerializeReference.html).

 ### Interactive Element Inspector